These days, we know Facebook as a powerful social channel to connect brands to their clients.

 Engagement Signals for Facebook Search

-Social signals – likes, comments, check-ins – are important ranking factors for Facebook search.
+Social signals and engagement – likes, comments, check-ins and shares – are important ranking factors for Facebook search.

 As we covered above, the brands that earn the top spots in Group, Places, Events, App, etc. searches are those with the largest amount of followers and engagement.